matrixorigin/matrixorigin.io.cn/docs/MatrixOne/Tutorial/rag-demo.md

 "MatrixOne touts significant features, including real-time HTAP, multi-tenancy, stream computation, extreme scalability, cost-effectiveness, enterprise-grade availability, and extensive MySQL compatibility.
 MatrixOne unifies tasks traditionally performed by multiple databases into one system by offering a comprehensive ultra-hybrid data solution.
 This consolidation simplifies development and operations, minimizes data fragmentation, and boosts development agility.", "MatrixOne is optimally suited for scenarios requiring real-time data input, large data scales, frequent load fluctuations, and a mix of procedural and analytical business operations.
-It caters to use cases such as mobile internet apps, IoT data applications, real-time data warehouses, SaaS platforms, and more.", "Matrix is a collection of complex or real numbers arranged in a rectangular array.", ]
+It caters to use cases such as mobile internet apps, IoT data applications, real-time data warehouses, SaaS platforms, and more.", "Matrix is a collection of complex or real numbers arranged in a rectangular array.", "The lastest version of MatrixOne is 1.2.0, releases on 20th May, 2024."
+"We are excited to announce MatrixOne 0.8.0 release on 2023/6/30."
+]

 for i,d in enumerate(documents):